 - Scrub the clams under cold running water to remove any sand or debris.
 Discard any clams with cracked shells or that remain open after tapping.

-- Cover the pot with a tight-fitting lid and steam the clams for 6-8 minutes, or until the clams open.
+- Cover and steam for 6-8 minutes, shaking the pot once or twice, until the clams open.
 Discard any clams that do not open.

 - Transfer the clams to a serving bowl.
 Pour the cooking liquid over the clams.
 Sprinkle with fresh parsley.
 Serve immediately with crusty bread for dipping.